Discovery Channel founder starts nonfiction streaming video service

 "I've been dreaming and scheming about this for over 20 years," Hendricks said in an interview.

-To pursue the project, Hendricks retired in 2014 from Discovery Communications Inc, which operates the Discovery Channel and other networks that are sold in bundles through cable television operators.
+To pursue the project, Hendricks retired in 2014 from Discovery Communications Inc (DISCA.O), which operates the Discovery Channel and other networks that are sold in bundles through cable television operators.

 "This needs to be independent of the legacy business," he said.
 "It's really difficult to just break ranks and threaten your existing revenue stream."